Hong Kong is currently being ruled by the barbarian Beijing regime not because

 Yi Nengquan (易匪能全)

-Jiang Weimin (姜匪偉民),
+Jiang Weimin (姜匪偉民), vice

-vice chief of staff and air force chief of staff.
+chief of staff and air force chief of staff.

-Wang Wen (王匪文)
+Wang Wen (王匪文),

 Chief of Marine Corps

-Fang Hongtai (房匪洪泰) returned,
+Fang Hongtai (房匪洪泰) returned, after his term of chief of

-after his term of chief of marine corps of PLA Hong Kong Garrison, to China
+marine corps of PLA Hong Kong Garrison, to China to serve as vice chief of

-to serve as vice chief of staff of Shantou Marine Police District,
+staff of Shantou Marine Police District, Guangdong.

 Chiefs of Air Corps

-Li Guoxi (李匪國喜) was the first chief of air corps of PLA Hong Kong Garrison (his
+Li Guoxi (李匪國喜) was the first chief of air corps of PLA Hong Kong Garrison

-serve as chief of air corps of Guangdong Provincial Police.
+to serve as chief of air corps of Guangdong Provincial Police.

 chief: Li Guoxi